xut2019/xut2019.github.io/_pages/about.md

 # 🔥 News
+- **2024.10.24**: &nbsp;One paper was accepted by ICFTIC 2024(paper title: ARHands: A Hand Gesture Dataset with HCI in Augmented Reality Surgery).
 - **2024.8.20**: &nbsp;Our paper, "MAMI-CD: Multi-stage Attention Network for Change Detection with Mixed Feature Interaction" has been published by [**IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing**](https://ieeexplore.ieee.org/document/10640231).
 - **2023.11.25**: &nbsp;Our paper, "Improving Object Detection from Remote Sensing Images via Self-supervised Adaptive Fusion Networks" has been published by [**IEEE Geoscience and Remote Sensing Letters**](https://ieeexplore.ieee.org/document/10373956).